anderson-truong/CS31-Project-2-Automated-Testing/README.md

 IN PROGRESS

-Disclaimer: these testing scripts are by no means a measure of *official* correctness of your program.
+**DISCLAIMER:** these testing scripts are by no means a measure of *official* correctness of your program.
 It is simply my way of automatically testing my program.